Major scrub fire in Wānaka now mostly contained - NZ Herald

 Operations manager Mark Mawhinney, of Queenstown, said it was fortunate winds overnight on Sunday did not blow the fire towards those homes and properties.

-Mr Sarich said forecast rain overnight on Sunday did not eventuate.
+Sarich said forecast rain overnight on Sunday did not eventuate.

 Earlier today, there were eight ground crews working on the containment lines, including two Department of Conservation crews and four Fire and Emergency volunteer crews from the Central Otago and Lakes District.

-Nine helicopters worked on Sunday and three helicopters worked today, two with monsoon buckets and a third transporting firefighters to hard to access areas.
+Nine helicopters worked on Sunday and three helicopters worked today, two with monsoon buckets and a third transporting firefighters to hard-to-access areas.

-Wānaka Coastguard volunteers patrolled Lake Wānaka to maintain safety in areas where heli copters were dipping their monsoon buckets.
+Wānaka Coastguard volunteers patrolled Lake Wānaka to maintain safety in areas where helicopters were dipping their monsoon buckets.

 Alpine Helicopters pilot Bayden Neustroski said helicopters had been filling buckets from Diamond Lake as well as Lake Wānaka.

-He worked on the fire on Sunday until 10pm and was back on deck this morning to continue dumping water on hot spots.
+He worked on the fire on Sunday until 10pm and was back on deck this morning to continue dumping water on hotspots.

 Neustroski said he had worked on many other rural fires, including many big Central Otago fires, and had also fought forestry fires in Canada for two seasons.

-The Mt Aspiring Road was opened today for residents needing to access their properties but Mr Sarich was asking the general public to stay away from the area.
+The Mt Aspiring Rd was opened today for residents needing to access their properties but Sarich was asking the general public to stay away from the area.

 Aurora Energy notified the outage on Sunday.
 It affected customers living in Bills Way, Cattle Flat, Far Horizons, Glendhu Bay, Treble Cone Ski field, West Wānaka and surrounding areas.

-The company restored 43 customers on Sunday night and has organised generators for customers on the Mt Aspiring side of the fire, communications and engagement manager Lisa Gloag said.
+The company restored power to 43 customers on Sunday night and has organised generators for customers on the Mt Aspiring side of the fire, communications and engagement manager Lisa Gloag said.

-An equipment inspection revealed seven power poles needed to be replaced before permanent power could be restored.
+An equipment inspection revealed seven power poles needed to be replaced before power could be restored permanently.

-"With fire investigators onsite today, we are un able to access the area until it has been cleared for us to commence repair works.
+"With fire investigators onsite today, we are unable to access the area until it has been cleared for us to commence repair works.

-"At this time, we expect to receive clearance tomorrow, with the repairs expected to take at least two days due to difficult access and the terrain," Ms Gloag said.
+"At this time, we expect to receive clearance tomorrow, with the repairs expected to take at least two days due to difficult access and the terrain," Gloag said.

 Aurora Energy staff would contact its customers still without power to provide an update.
 More information is on its website and social media pages.